sudo-dqr/expression_simplify/README.md

 > You can find the crate on **https://crates.io**

-​	The program is a Rust library crate in the use of simplifying math expression, its function is based on the first Unit of Object Oriented course of SCSE, BUAA.
+​	The program is a Rust library crate in the use of simplifying math expression, its function is based on the HW1 of the first Unit of Object Oriented course of SCSE, BUAA.

 * version 0.1 : hw1